wcjohnson/MQ2Lua/README.md

 On the other hand, if you are C++ coder interested in hacking on the actual DLL, extending the API, or just want to learn more about the system, this is the place for you.
 Read on!

+## Compiling from Source

+Get the source into your MQ tree under MQ2Lua/ (I used mkplugin), then build with Visual Studio.
+Make sure you have taken all the usual steps for compiling MQ2 plugins.
+(Consult MQ2 docs.)
+The project files in the repository are all in the VS2015 format.

+**MQ2Lua uses C++11, so you will not be able to compile it with ancient versions of Visual Studio.**
+I know VS2015 works.
+I can't vouch for any previous versions.

 ## Lua environment

 MQ2Lua creates a self-contained Lua environment when the plugin is launched.
 For user security reasons, the